 When creating Droplets programmatically via the API, image slugs are named after major distribution versions and correspond to the latest stable release of that version.
 For example,

 debian-9-x64 currently points to Debian 9.5 x64.

 One-click images follow the same policy; they track the latest Ubuntu LTS version until the first point release of the next LTS version.
 One-click slugs denote the LTS version of the underlying distribution.

 We aim for a 30-day deprecation window.
 When we deprecate an image, we remove it from the control panel, but keep the image slug available via the API for 30 days.
 We may remove an image without notice in extenuating circumstances.
 For example, we would remove an image if we became aware of an inherent defect or security vulnerability that puts users or data at risk.

 We deprecate major versions when they reach their announced end-of-life date.
 We deprecate earlier minor versions when we support the latest minor version.
 For example, we removed Ubuntu 18.04.1 when Ubuntu 18.04.2 became available.

-Because distributions continually release updates, we can't guarantee that automated tooling will continue to work when the latest base build updates.
-If you are providing tools or services which require a specific patch level for a large group of users, you can use custom images or snapshots, but we do recommend choosing LTS and long-term supported images with automation tools.
+Because distributions continually release updates, we can't guarantee that automated tooling will continue to work with each release.
+If you rely on a specific version of a distribution, you can use custom images or snapshots to create Droplets instead of the provided distribution images.